ratatatatcode/0-to-Hero/README.md

 Ctrl + Shift + `: Create new terminal
 ```

 <b>You can run the sample outputs provided within each .md file.
-It might help you to understand things better.</b>
-<br>Open the HTML file you want to run in VS Code.
+It might help you to understand things better.</b> Open the HTML file you want to run in VS Code.
 Then, press the "Go Live" button in the bottom-right corner of VS Code.